stanleygu/sg-path/README.md

 # Node.js Path service for angular

-Use the [node.js path module](http://nodejs.org/api/path.html) in Angular.
+Use the node.js path module (check out the [full documentation](http://nodejs.org/api/path.html)) in Angular.

 Convenient for dealing with URLs.